juancarlucci/energy-grid/README.md

 # Energy Grid Dashboard

 Welcome to the **Energy Grid Dashboard**, a React-based web application that simulates real-time monitoring of an energy grid using GraphQL queries and subscriptions.
-Built with Apollo Client, this project fetches mock static data from GraphQLZero and delivers live voltage updates via a local WebSocket server.
+Built with Apollo Client, this project fetches mock static data and delivers live voltage updates via a local WebSocket server.

 ## Overview

 This app mimics a utility dashboard for tracking grid metrics (e.g., voltage) across multiple nodes.
 It combines historical data with live updates, offering a seamless user experience powered by Apollo Client’s caching and subscription features.
-Think of it as a small-town library system: static data is like books fetched from a distant warehouse, while real-time updates arrive via a trusty courier from a local publishing house.
+Think of it as a small-town library system: static data is like books fetched from a local warehouse, while real-time updates arrive via a courier from the same warehouse’s live press.

 ### Features